Skip to main content

 The Garmin G1000 fleet means you're learning glass cockpit avionics from your first lesson.
 This is increasingly the standard in training, and it's what you'll encounter in most modern aircraft.
 If you want to prepare for the G1000 before your first flight, our simulator sessions use the same avionics suite.

-Nassau Flyers is the only Platinum Cirrus Training Center on Long Island, operating the largest Cirrus SR20 and SR22 fleet in the region.
-They are also a Cirrus Factory Authorized Service Center, meaning they sell, train, and maintain Cirrus aircraft all in one location.
-They offer training in the Cirrus SF50 Vision Jet — a single-engine jet with a starting price over $3 million.
+Nassau Flyers is the only Platinum Cirrus Training Center on Long Island, operating the largest Cirrus SR20 and SR22 fleet in the New York metro region.
+They are also a Cirrus Factory Authorized Service Center, meaning they sell, train, and maintain Cirrus aircraft all in one location at Republic Airport.
+Nassau Flyers offers training in the Cirrus SF50 Vision Jet — a single-engine turbofan jet with a starting price over $3 million that requires a type rating to fly.
+The Cirrus fleet features Garmin Perspective+ avionics (the most advanced glass cockpit in single-engine piston aircraft), side-stick controllers, and the Cirrus Airframe Parachute System (CAPS).
+They operate under Part 61 with flexible scheduling, and their instructors hold Cirrus-specific standardization certifications.
+Nassau Flyers is one of fewer than 30 Platinum-level Cirrus centers in the United States.

 What They Offer